ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 And, crucially, code that invokes a macro with this matcher can give an arbitrarily complex expression for the key or value—the magic of match- ers will make sure that the key and value expressions are partitioned appropriately.

 Macro rules support a wide variety of *fragment types*; you’ve already seen :ident for identifiers and :expr for expressions, but there is also :ty for types and even :tt for any single token tree!
-You can find a full list of the frag- ment types in Chapter 3 of the Rust language reference (*https://doc.rust-lang .org/reference/macros-by-example.html*).
+You can find a full list of the fragment types in Chapter 3 of the Rust language reference (*https://doc.rust-lang .org/reference/macros-by-example.html*).
 These, plus the mechanism for match- ing a pattern repeatedly ($()), enable you to match most straightforward code patterns.
 If, however, you find that it is difficult to express the pattern you want with a matcher, you may want to try a procedural macro instead, where you don’t need to follow the strict syntax that macro_rules! requires.
 We’ll look at these in more detail later in the chapter.

 **Transcribers**

 Once the compiler has matched a declarative macro matcher, it generates code using the matcher’s associated transcriber.
-The variables defined by a macro matcher are called *metavariables*, and the compiler substitutes any occurrence of each metavariable in the transcriber (like \$(),+ in that same example), you can use the same syntax in the transcriber and it will be repeated once for each match in the input, with each expansion holding the appropriate sub- stitution for each metavariable for that iteration.
+The variables defined by a macro matcher are called *metavariables*, and the compiler substitutes any occurrence of each metavariable in the transcriber (like \$(),+ in that same example), you can use the same syntax in the transcriber and it will be repeated once for each match in the input, with each expansion holding the appropriate substitution for each metavariable for that iteration.
 For example, for the $key and $value matcher, we could write the following transcriber to generate an insert call into some map for each $key/$value pair that was matched:

 ```
 $(map.insert($key, $value);)+